speedygamer12/helm-template/README.md

 # Helm Project

-## What is this project
+## What is this project?
-NGINX served static page using kubernetes objects. packaged with Helm, and deployed with ArgoCD to different namespaces
+NGINX served static page using kubernetes objects. packaged with Helm, and deployed with ArgoCD to different namespaces.

 ## Features
 - Multiple namespaces created